iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - **Product controls:** how the app enforces safe interpretation (provenance labels AI vs device vs manual, “cannot estimate” behavior, guidance messages, disclaimer placement)

   - **Version and configuration record (what exactly is being shipped)**
-    App version, AI SDK/model version (where applicable), supported device/OS coverage, key configuration assumptions, and **any “feature toggle” settings** (switches that turn the AI feature on/off or limit it to certain users/devices/environments) — so it’s clear **who will see the feature, when it becomes available, and how it will be rolled out or disabled if needed**.
+    App version, AI SDK/model version (where applicable), supported device/OS coverage, key configuration assumptions, and **any feature toggle (feature flag) settings** (switches that turn the AI feature on/off or limit it to certain users/devices/environments) — so it’s clear **who will see the feature, when it becomes available, and how it will be rolled out or disabled if needed**.

   - **Release readiness sign-off for AI-related changes (what was checked before shipping)**
     A checklist confirming: claims boundaries and wording reviewed; provenance labels verified; “cannot estimate” behavior tested; validation evidence still applicable (or updated); limitations documented; monitoring/support guidance updated.